Last updated on May 8th, 2020 at 04:27 pm

 Most festivals keep the same relative dates year to year, but some do not.
 We update the calendar twice monthly for the year ahead.

 Large events and mass gatherings can contribute to the spread of COVID-19 in the United States via travelers who attend these events and introduce the virus to new communities.
-Examples of large events and mass gatherings include conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies.
 For more information, see this update from the Centers for Disease Control

 Florida Spiny Lobster Season, August 6 thru March 31

-Seafood festivals scheduled across Florida during the months of March, April and May 2020 have been cancelled or postponed.
-We will post new dates when they become available.
+Seafood festivals scheduled across Florida during the months of April and May 2020 have been cancelled or postponed.
+We will post new dates if and when they become available.

 Stone Crab Season, Oct.
 15 thru May 15